operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 ## Browser Support

 At the time of writing of this article, only WebKit and Firefox Nightly builds have implemented the `will-change` property.
-There is also [an intent to ship in Blink](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/LwvyVCMQx1k) too.
+There is [an intent to ship it in Blink](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/LwvyVCMQx1k) too.
 And word says that it won’t be long before it is supported in all modern browsers.

 ## Final Words